zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 Unnoticed.

 [APZ 155.3] (#apz155 .3) {#apz155 .3.ref .apz} "Monk Nowhere
-“Do not collect” is a heath (kelles) animal.
+"Do not collect" is a heath (kelles) animal.
 That is, Ragussaaya, Vesuscous mucus, humane, ditsiness, cheeks
 Do not do, and be nouveth.
 Do not cause, no matter where and within or outsiders.